Getting Treatment in Texas

 American Cancer Society

-The American Cancer Society’s cancer resource centers provide free wigs, hats, treatment information and other support for cancer patients.
-The services available also include help finding emotional support networks, financial assistance and lodging during treatment.
+The American Cancer Society’s resource centers provide free wigs, hats, treatment details and other support for cancer patients.
+They also help connect patients with emotional support groups, financial aid and lodging during treatment.

 Mesothelioma Survivor, Caregiver & Family Support